Hugh Ryan (railway magnate): Catholic Endowments & Artwork

+In 1887, while in Rome, Italy, Ryan and his wife Mary ordered a cycle of fourteen devotional paintings, a series of Stations of the Cross, for St. John the Baptist Roman Catholic Church in Perth, Ontario, where they had married in 1858.
+The paintings, collectively valued at $1,000, (the equivalent to $40,000 in 2024) were shipped directly to Perth.

 Relationship with Ireland

 Ryan's documented interest in the political happenings of his native Ireland was punctuated by his sizeable donations to the Irish Parliamentary Party; in an effort to help Irish nationalist Members of Parliament and further their agenda of Irish Independence in the House of Commons at Westminster.

 In 1895, Ryan was approached once again by his longtime friend, Archbishop John Walsh of Toronto, and the Premier of Ontario, Edward Blake, to support the idea of an Irish Race Convention in Dublin the following year.
-Though Ryan initially declined the offer, he did ultimately attend the 1896 convention as part of the official Canadian delegation representing the city of Toronto, alongside John Costigan, Sir William Mulock and Sir Frank Smith (his daughter Marys's father-in-law).
+Though Ryan initially declined the offer, he did ultimately attend the 1896 convention as part of the official Canadian delegation representing the city of Toronto, reported extensively including by the Globe and Mail, alongside John Costigan, Sir William Mulock, James Joseph Foy, and Sir Frank Smith (his daughter Marys's father-in-law).

-Family
+Background, Marriage & Family

 Hollydene House, now Branksome Hall, was the Ryan family home after Hugh Ryan purchased it 1886.

+Background & Siblings

-Hugh Ryan, the eldest son of John Patrick Ryan and Margaret Conway, was born into a wealthy Irish-Catholic family, who owned Gortkelly Castle before his father sold the estate to "invest in the new world."
+Hugh Ryan, the eldest son of John Patrick "J.P."
+Ryan and Margaret Conway, was born into a wealthy Irish-Catholic family, who owned Gortkelly Castle before his father sold the estate to "invest in the new world."
 The family immigrated post sale to Montreal, Canada, when Ryan was nine years old.
 Ryan had three younger siblings: John Ryan, Patrick Ryan, and Catherine Ryan; and one older sibling in Alice Ryan.